Publisher: Warner Bros. Interactive Entertainment

 Also Available On

-Scribblenauts is one of those games that is just fun no matter what age you are.
+Scribblenauts is one of those games that are just fun no matter what age you are.
 Solving puzzles by using your imagination just spells fun for anyone.
 Unlimited tries to throw in an open world feel, which doesn’t feel so open, and has almost every item you can imagine in there.
 The problem with Unlimited is that it is literally unchanged with no new features and that is a huge letdown.
-Still worth a play through though.
+Still worth a playthrough though.

 Scribblenauts still has colorful graphics with paper cutout style visuals and it looks nice.
 The physics have been improved, but overall the game is just pure fun.
 Sure it may be really easy, but there are those one puzzles where you just won’t get it or won’t take logical solutions.
 The biggest issue is that there is literally nothing unchanged from past games.
 The UI may have changed for PC, but that’s about it.
 I wanted to see some mini-games or an actual adventure where you have to think about objects to get you from one end of the level to the next using objects.
 What’s here is fun, but maybe not for $30.